shubham88fru/learning-redis/README.md

 SET existingKey 'value' XX # Set existingKey to 'value' if and only if the key exists already.

 SET newKey 'value' NX # Set newKey to 'value' if and only if the key doesn't exist already.

+SET color red EX 2 # Set color to red and expire it after 2 secs.

+MSET color red car toyota # set multiple key value pairs at the same time.

+MGET key1 key2 key2 # get values for multiple keys in a single command.

+DEL color # Delete a key and associated value.
 ```